Two words: Heat Wave. I don’t know if you’ve been dealing with the hot weather in your city, but it seems like these crazy temps are taking over!

 Combine all of the ingredients in a large pitcher and let steep for 3 hours, or overnight.
 When ready to serve, garnish with a sprig of fresh mint.

-Serving up sangria is a great way to end a long, hot week.
 I find it super refreshing and it’s a great way to make use of that “almost overripe” fruit that I always hate tossing.

 Not only is it really easy to make, but it also looks pretty in a pitcher during a summer get-together!